|

 In looking at the exhaust, I would recommend that backing plates should

+be fabricated to help secure them in the fuselage.
 I realize that this is a first look, but I would like add some notes

 and to clarify some of the option application that are not clear in the